stratigos/stratigos-atom/README.md

 Its latest iteration is a conversion into an Atom package, still Ruby centric, though I expect it to evolve to fine tune colors for ES6 JS and JSX, and Elixir.

+**Dark theme the entire web!
+Save your eyes, your screen, and the world's energy bill.**

 LICENSE
 -------